krcourville/json-streamify/README.md

 }
 ```

-The `Readable` stream was automatically converted to Base64!
+The `ReadableStream` was automatically converted to Base64!

 ## Demo